 Many private and public payers are testing alternative payment models, in which providers receive incentives to decrease healthcare costs, increase healthcare quality, and improve health outcomes.
 Requirements for receiving incentives could involve diabetes prevention and management, such as demonstrating a decreased rate of diabetes-related hospitalizations for the patient population:

 - Arkansas Medicaid, the Arkansas Department of Human Services, Arkansas Blue Cross and Blue Shield, and QualChoice of Arkansas are participating in the Arkansas Health Care Payment Improvement Initiative.
 As part of the initiative, Arkansas is implementing a Patient-Centered Medical Home (PCMH) Program, which rewards providers for offering comprehensive and coordinated care.
 For example, SAMA HealthCare Services in rural Union County, Arkansas has increased their patient population and improved diabetes-related outcomes through participation in the PCMH program.

 - Rural communities may also fund diabetes services through Medicare and Medicaid Accountable Care Organizations (ACOs), which refer to groups of hospitals and providers who work together to provide coordinated care.
-For example, the SERving PAtients-ACO in rural Nebraska receives incentives for meeting quality targets, such as an increased rate of patients with diabetes who receive an eye exam.

 Leveraging Telehealth Capabilities

 Many rural communities offer telehealth services for diabetes self-management services and education.
 There are many considerations for reimbursement for telehealth services.
 The American Diabetes Association also has information about changes in Medicaid and Medicare reimbursement policy for diabetes-related telehealth during the COVID-19 national pandemic.